Work With Us

 Compensation: Negotiable (hourly pay range is $18-$22/hr)

-Apply: If this sounds like the kind of job you’d look forward to, please send a cover letter, resume and writing sample to email@example.com, with “Application: Development & Marketing Manager” as the subject.
+Apply: If this sounds like the kind of job you’d look forward to, please send a cover letter, resume, writing sample and design sample to firstname.lastname@example.org, with “Application: Development & Marketing Manager” as the subject.
 In your letter, tell us about your experience doing work similar to the roles described above.
 Please send any referrals and questions to this address, as well.
 Thanks for your interest!

 Become a Teaching Artist